e-nsk logo

 Mobile phones

-There are 4 GSM-900/1800 operators here, one of CDMA-450, and there are redundant (they don't sell anymore) networks of NMT-450 and NAMPS-800.
-Most obvious choice is GSM - these are national carriers (Beeline, MTS, Megafon), with roaming available in most regions of Russia (restrictions and rules apply), there is also another smaller operator called Tele2, also operating in GSM standard.
+There are 4 GSM-900/1800 operators here, one of CDMA-450.
+Most obvious choice is GSM - these are national carriers (Beeline, MTS, Megafon, Tele2), with roaming available in most regions of Russia (restrictions and rules apply).

 Two of the operators, Beeline and MTS, launched recently their 3G subnetworks (UMTS standards), which greatly helped the internet speed when accessing via mobile network.